EAST LONDON SHAKESPEARE FESTIVAL PRESENTS

 MARKETING - ELODIE FORAY

 Elodie Foray works in all aspects of theatre, as an actor, a director, a playwright and in graphic designing and digital marketing.
-There are few briefs that are more fun than “it’s Shakespeare and it’s luxe Mediterranean vibes, go!”.
-This is Elodie's third time working with the ELSF and they love doing it every time.
+There are few briefs that are more fun than “it’s Shakespeare and it’s also an underground cabaret”.
+This is Elodie's fourth time working with the ELSF and they love doing it every time.

 Our Venues